Patrick Beesly: Post-military activities

 He left the military in December 1945, receiving the American Legion of Merit (rank of Legionnaire) for his wartime services.
 He then made a career in private industry with Henry Hope & Sons Ltd, becoming its managing director in 1967 before retiring in 1974.

 Intelligence and historical writings

 Since by that time bans on writing about the intelligence services had been relaxed, he began writing about Intelligence operations.

 Patrick Beesly's first book, Very Special Intelligence in 1977 was well received.
 He proceeded to write other works on related intelligence and historical themes, some of which involved some far-reaching conclusions.

 British 'plot...to endanger the Lusitania '

-Patrick Beesly is known for his espousal of the view as a historian that in World War One the British Admiralty deliberately endangered RMS Lusitania, sunk while sailing without escort in 1915, among whose passengers were many Americans, to bring the United States into the war.
+As a historian, Patrick Beesly is known for his espousal of the view that in World War One the British Admiralty deliberately endangered RMS Lusitania, sunk while sailing without escort in 1915, among whose passengers were many Americans, to bring the United States into the war.
 At the time, the Admiralty was headed by First Lord of the Admiralty Winston Churchill.